vik1395/NoLoreRepair-Minecraft/README.md

 This plugin is licensed under **CC Attribution-NonCommercial-ShareAlike 4.0 International**.
 In very basic terms, Do whatever you want with the code of this plugin, as long as you give credits to the author and/or the plugin itself.

-Please leave a comment or rate the plugin, and tell me what you think of it.
-I would really appreciate it.